What The Movie Shawshank Redemption Taught Me about Network Marketing: Tips for MLM Success

 He was a business professional on the outside and was already educated, but on the inside he learned other skills needed to survive.

 Leaders read.
-One of my mentors, Tai Lopez, reads a book a day.
+One of my mentors, Tai Lopez, reads a book a day, or at least claims he does.
 It paid off for him in becoming a sought-after mentor and it will benefit you.

 The more you learn, the more you earn.
 People will start listening to you the more you know about business, marketing and MLM.